vectorgrp/sil-kit/docs/api/participant.rst

 =============
-!!!
 Participant
 =============

 .. contents:: :local:
    :depth: 1

-This document described the main entry point to the VIB simulation.
+This document describes the main entry point to the VIB simulation, the participant.
-The Participant layer provides the interface between a middleware, which implements the distributed communication, and the high level simulation services.
-Refer to :ref:`Base Architecture<base-architecture>` for an overview of the VIB.
+By creating a participant with a given configuration, a connection to a simulation is established and the configured participant joins the simulation.

 .. |IParticipant| replace:: :cpp:class:`IParticipant<ib::mw::IParticipant>`

-!!!
-Accessing the Participant
+Creating the Participant
 ~~~~~~~~~~~~~~~~~~~~~~~~
 To create an |IParticipant| you have to include the
 :ref:`ib/IntegrationBus.hpp<sec:header-vib-main>` and call the :ref:`Participant API<sec:participant-factory>`
 factory function::

-    auto config = ib::cfg::Config::FromJsonFile("your_config.json");
+    auto config = ib::cfg::ParticipantConfigurationFromFile("your_config.json");
     auto participant = ib::CreateParticipant(config, "ParticipantName", domainId);

 To take part in the simulation, the Participant needs to be initialized with a proper